marcusbory/sg-house/README.md

 ## Background

-Using the HDB resale price dataset obtained in 2019, sg-house applies linear regression, a form of supervised machine learning, in order to investigate the relationship between HDB prices against the given metrics, and provide a reliable prediction of the housing prices.
+Using the HDB resale price dataset obtained in 2019, sg-house applies linear regression, a form of supervised machine learning, in order to investigate the relationship between HDB prices against the given criteria, and provide a reliable prediction of the housing prices.

-Current metrics used:
+Current criteria used:
 - Floor Area in square metres
 - Age of house
 - Years of lease remaining